 Tips for Visiting: Amoeba located on Haight street.

 San Francisco is the original California hippie town.
 You can experience more of the Summer of Love, with a psychedelic mini-bus tour.
 The two hour tour takes you to a few of the top tourist sites and is delivered with a side dish of cultural factoids and groovy 60’s music.

 Tips For the Tour: Check times and reviews and book it here.

 Take a Spin on the Leroy King carousal

 Nothing is more nostalgic and wonder-inducing than a carousal.
 The Children’s Creativity Museum operates the historical LeRoy King carousel.
 It was originally built for San Francisco but due to the 1906 earthquake and other circumstances, it wasn’t installed there until 1998.
 While you take your ride, squint your eyes and you can almost see 19th century San Francisco spinning by.

-Tips for visiting: The carousal is located South of Market near the Moscone convention center.
-You can take a $4 spin daily from 10am-5pm.
+Tips for visiting: The carousal is located South of Market near the Moscone convention center and available for a spin on the weekends.

 Explore Fort Point and Gun Batteries

 SF is one of the most expensive housing markets in the country and space is at a premium.
 So, you may be surprised to find that there are some undeveloped and abandoned historical sites laying around.
 The following creepily cool places in San Francisco tell a ghostly history of the city, starting with Fort Point.